supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 <template src="../html/homeView.html"></template>
 ```

-Similarly, if the user is authenticated we'll redirect them to the Home page if they try to visit the `/auth` page.
-So we'll use `Session.doesSessionExist` in the `/src/views/AuthView.vue` file as well:
+For the `/auth` route, we'll redirect the user to the Home page if a session already exists:

 ```vue
 ...